cazacov/CarND-MPC-Project/project-writeup.md

 - epsi - Orientation error

 The goal is to calculate desired
-- delta - Steering wheel angle
+- delta - Steering angle
 - a - Acceleration from throttle and break pedals

 The model has also hyperparameter Lt equal to distance between car's center of gravity and forward wheels in meters.